akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 also expect to define and develop software and processes that do not require elevated privileges to perform normal business functions.
 This approach ensures our Enterprise Desktop and Mobility requirements are met.
-See Attachment D for currently supported hardware, operating system(s), web browser version(s) and desktop productivity software.
+See *Attachment D—DHSS Information Technology Standards* for currently supported hardware, operating system(s), web browser version(s) and desktop productivity software.

 #### Requirement – Hardware